Jacques Antoine Marie de Cazalès

 Jacques Antoine Marie de Cazalès (February 1, 1758 – November 24, 1805) was a French orator and politician.
 De Cazalès was born at Grenade, Haute-Garonne to a family of the lower nobility.
 With his father as an adviser to the parliament of Toulouse, Cazalès undertook a career in the military, becoming captain of the dragoons at the age of 21.

-In this political career, he proved to be a devout representative of the right, becoming the elected deputy of the nobility for the Verdun countries.
+In this political career, Cazalès proved to be a devout representative of the right, becoming the elected deputy of the nobility for the Verdun countries.
 His rightist ideals and orations made him political enemies, such as Barnarve, who scarred Cazalès in a duel.
 As a moderate conservative, Cazalès favored an intermediate system of government, between absolute and constitutional monarchy.
 It is not surprising that he was thus close to Edmund Burke, who held similar views, and served as a source of information and intelligence to British leaders during the French Revolution.
 Cazalès also tried to found a conservative-liberal party, along with Mirabeau.
 His son, Edmond de Cazalès (fr), wrote philosophical and religious studies.

 Early life

-de Cazalès was born at Grenade, Haute-Garonne, in a family of the lower nobility.
+Cazalès was born at Grenade, Haute-Garonne, in a family of the lower nobility.
 Cazalès was not very educated as a young man.
 His father, mostly concerned with his duties to parliament, had little time to secure Cazalès' education.
 With his studies suspended at twelve, the young Cazalès turned to a career in the military, and at fifteen years old, entered in a regiment of dragoons.
 He made an honest name for himself and by the age of 21, he would become a captain.

-Cazalès, however, wanted to pursue a career outside of the military and so sought an education.
+Cazalès wanted to pursue a career outside of the military and so sought an education.
 He taught himself through the works of historians and publicists.
 With a special interest in law, he studied the history of English government.
 His fascination in government brought him to Montesquieu's school, where he studied the principles of government, liberty, and the separation of powers within government.